MicrosoftDocs/OfficeDocs-O365ITPro/yammer/configure-your-yammer-network/yammer-and-office-365.md

 |:-----|:-----|
 |`Fabrikam.onmicrosoft.com`  <br/> `Fabrikam.com`  <br/> |`Fabrikam.onmicrosoft.com`  <br/> `Fabrikam.com`  <br/> |

 Even after you move into a 1 tenant: 1 network configuration, you could accidentally move back to a many tenants: 1 network configuration.
-Say, due to some reason the `contoso.com` network has an additional domain tailspin.com, which has not yet been added to the Office 365 tenant.
+Say, due to some reason the `contoso.com` network has an another domain `tailspin.com`, which has not yet been added to the Office 365 tenant.
 In this situation, a new Office 365 tenant is created for `tailspin.com`.
-Now two tenants (`contoso.com` and `tailspin.com`) are connected to the same Yammer network. **To avoid getting into this situation, we strongly recommend that you add all the domains in your Yammer network to your Office 365 tenant.** If you do get into this situation, you can use the guidance above to get back to the recommended 1 tenant: 1 network configuration and regain all the benefits.
+Now two tenants (`contoso.com` and `tailspin.com`) are connected to the same Yammer network. **To avoid getting into this situation, we recommend that you add all the domains in your Yammer network to your Office 365 tenant.** If you do get into this situation, you can use the guidance above to get back to the recommended 1 tenant: 1 network configuration and regain all the benefits.

 ### FAQ